 Ryerson is bottled water free and encourages students, faculty, staff and visitors to carry a reusable bottle.
 This is supported by providing free, public drinking water and an increased investment in water fountains and water bottle refill stations throughout our campus.
 The sale of bottled water on campus was successfully phased-out in 2013.
 Learn more about the Ryerson Students’ Union campaign that launched this initiative.

 Locate our water fountains and bottle refill stations on our campus map.

 Waste diversion and recycling at Ryerson

 All streams of waste on campus are collected and removed by Waste Reduction Group, who began their contract with Ryerson in March 2018.
-This contractor was chosen based on a number of criteria, which considered factors like capability, availability and proximity to our campus.
-The Waste Reduction Group handles and disposes of all Ryerson’s waste within Ontario, helping to reduce any additional waste in transporting materials.
+This contractor handles and disposes of all Ryerson’s waste within Ontario, helping to reduce any additional waste in transporting materials.

-After receptacles are emptied by FMD staff, waste is brought to a central location on campus, where it is collected by haulers from the Waste Reduction Group, gathered and sorted at the end-site and sent to facilities that turn those materials into new products made with recycled material.
+After recycling, landfill and organics receptacles are emptied by FMD staff, each stream is brought to a central location on campus, where it is collected by haulers from the Waste Reduction Group, and sorted at the end-site.
+Clean, recyclable items are sent to facilities that turn those materials into new products.

 Organics are sent to anaerobic digester facilities in southwest Ontario, where bacteria/microorganisms break the organics down and turn it into a high-quality compost that is used for farming.
 As organics break down they produce methane gas, which is gathered in the enclosed facilities and used to power an electrical generator that feeds electricity back into the grid.
 At least one of these facilities also uses the heat produced by the generator (also enclosed), pumping it into onsite greenhouses to grow vegetables.